MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 Before you move your workloads to the cloud, estimate the monthly cost of running them in Azure.
 Proactively managing cloud costs helps you adhere to your operating expense budget.
 If budget is limited, take this into account before migration.
 Consider converting workloads to Azure serverless technologies, where appropriate, to reduce costs.

-The best practices in this section help you to estimate costs, perform right-sizing for VMs and storage, use Azure Hybrid Benefit, use reserved VMs, and estimate cloud spending across subscriptions.
+The best practices in this section help you to estimate costs, perform right-sizing for virtual machines (VMs) and storage, use Azure Hybrid Benefit, use Azure Reserved VM Instances, and estimate cloud spending across subscriptions.

 ## Best practice: Estimate monthly workload costs